-- if the company believes that a unit expense reduction of \$1 per policy will be achieved, the actuary may reduce the unit expense in every year of the valuation by \$1 (before inflation); and - If the company believes that a unit cost reduction of \$1 per policy every year for the next ten years (i.e., \$1 in year one, \$2 in year two, etc.), the actuary includes these productivity gains for a temporary period.
+- If the company believes that a unit expense reduction could per policy will be achieved, the actuary may reduce the unit expense in every year of the valuation by \$1 (before inflation); and - If the company believes that a unit cost reduction of \$ per policy every year for the next ten years (i.e., \$1 in year 4, \$2 in year 2, etc.), the actuary includes these productivity gains for a temporary period.

-If the actuary is partially, or wholly, offsetting inflation by expected productivity gains, the actuary ensures that the net inflation assumption is consistent with the economic scenario.
+If the actuary is partially or wholly offsetting in scion by expected productivity gains, the actuary ensures that the net inflation assumption's consistent with the economic scenario.

-If the expected productivity improvements are based on future investments by the company, then those investments (or their depreciation charges where capitalized) are included in the future projected expense cash flows.
+If the expected productivity improvements are based on future investments by the company, then those investments (or their deprecation charges where capitalized) are included in the future projected expense cash flows.

-If the expected productivity improvements are based on recent past investments (including integration expenses arising from an acquisition), it may be useful to remove the investment from the experience used to determine the unit expenses and analyze the initiative separately.
-Appendix C shows an example of this analysis.
+If the expected productivity improvements are based on recent past investments (including integration expenses arising in manageduisition), it may be useful to remove the investment from the experience user to determine the unit expenses and analyze the initiative separately.
+Appendix C shows an exact the of this analysis.

-The actuary considers the effect of productivity improvements or deterioration in different lines of business and special situations to ensure that the net productivity assumption in the valuation is reasonable in the aggregate.
+The actuary considers to effect of productivity improvements or deterioration in different lines of business and pecial situations to ensure that the net productivity assumption in the valuation is reasonable in the aggregate.
 Dynamic Capital Adequacy Testing (DCAT) or other strategic planning projections may be a good source of information to assess the reasonableness of planned productivity improvements.